Border Marches Early Music Forum

 · Cipoo.net is another public domain choral music site with over 2,700 files and useful links to other sites.

-· Ottaviano Petrucci seems to be a collection of free scores assembled by Arnold den Teuling, containing polyphonic renaissance music, often arranged for harp or keyboard; Gregorian chant in modern notation; Bicinia from Obrecht to Mozart; and music "dating from baroque until yesterday".
+· Ottaviano Petrucci is a collection of free scores containing polyphonic renaissance music, often arranged for harp or keyboard; Gregorian chant in modern notation; bicinia from Obrecht to Mozart; and music "dating from baroque until yesterday" for recorders and keyboard instruments.

 · http://www.lysator.liu.se/~tuben/scores/ Free sheet music by various 17th and 18th century composers, especially violin material including some rare Swedish, maintained by Johan Tufvesson.

-· The CMME Project "offers free online access to new, high-quality early music scores produced by today's leading experts", but is highly complex and not user-friendly.
-You can view transcriptions in several formats, with or without barlines, words, etc. Some scholarly commentary.
-Downloading for practical use is still to come.
+· The CMME Project "offers free online access to new, high-quality early music scores produced by today's leading experts".

 Sites devoted to a single instrument family.